Should you use a Low Code Application Platform (LCAP) for your next application buildout?

 What are the pundits saying?
 Are full stack languages going to win the day or will LCAP’s win.
 Recent comments from Gartner indicate that LCAP’s are likely to win - with 65% of applications being built in 2024 will be LCAP based.
 As the answers would indicate, if the application buildout is heavily towards Enterprise Transaction systems, the pendulum is clearly swinging towards LCAP’s becoming the standard.

-Disclaimer: As a vendor providing a Low Code Application Platform called www.Stragiliti.com our value proposition is to demonstrate 3x to 10 improvement is speed and budget reductions in Enterprise Application buildouts.
-With 100’s of projects and solutions delivered in the past 10 years the pace of innovation improves, and the conviction that LCAP’s are the future for Enterprise Applications stands cemented.
+Disclaimer: As a vendor providing a Low Code Application Platform called www.Stragiliti.com our value proposition is to demonstrate 3x to 15x improvement is speed and budget reductions in Enterprise Application buildouts.
+With 100’s of projects and solutions delivered in the past 10 years, the pace of our innovation improves, and the conviction that LCAP’s are the future for Enterprise Applications stands cemented.